ilokeshghosh/ilokeshghosh/README.md

 ## Other Common Github Profile Sections
 👩‍💻 I'm currently persuing BCA

-🧠 I'm currently learning .NET
+🧠 I'm currently learning Nothing

 👯‍♀️ I'm looking to collaborate on project

 🤔 I'm looking for help with internship

-💬 Ask me about CPP
+💬 Ask me about -

 📫 How to reach me lghosh857@gmail.com

-⚡️ Fun fact : In C++ , “++” is the increment operator.
+⚡️ Fun fact : -

 ## 🛠 Skills